DioniPinho/product/README.md

-# product
+# Product
-This is a project simple for register products.
+This is a system for product registration.

-The tecnologies used in this project:
+The technologies used in this project were:

-Spring Boot
+**Spring Boot
-Spring Data
+Spring Data_
 Spring Security
 Thymeleaf
-Bootstrap
+Bootstrap**